Where can I fish near Duck Creek Village, Utah?

 Tip: PowerBait, worms, and small spinners work well.
 Fly anglers should try ant, midge, or leech patterns.
 Spring and fall are the strongest fishing seasons, but summer mornings and evenings produce well.

 Panguitch Lake is the big-fish destination in the region.
-The name comes from a Paiute word meaning "big fish," and the lake delivers — trout in the 6 to 8 pound range are common, and trophy catches happen every season.
+The name comes from a Paiute word meaning "big fish," and the lake is managed as one of southern Utah's stronger trout fisheries.
 At over 1,248 acres and 8,200 feet elevation, it is the largest and deepest fishing lake within day-trip range of Duck Creek.
 Two public boat ramps, a fish cleaning station, and Forest Service campgrounds make it a full-day fishing destination.
 Ice fishing is popular in winter when the lake freezes.

 Tip: Bring your own boat for the best access to deeper water where larger fish hold.
 Trolling with cowbells and wedding rings is a local favorite.
 Shore fishing works near the campgrounds.
 Check ice thickness locally before ice fishing — conditions vary year to year.